Windows 7 Forums

 15 - Game Mods – make sure you "read" the instructions for the mod you’re installing.
 Some require special instructions that if not followed could lead to a poorly functioning mod and/or game.
 RTFM!!!

-16 - Compatibility Mode – Compatibility mode allows older games or programs that worked under earlier versions of Windows to run in Windows 7 (maybe).
+16 - Compatibility Mode allows older games or programs that worked under earlier versions of Windows to run in Windows 7 (maybe).
 If you find you’re having a hard time running or installing the game, give compatibility mode a try.
 See this tutorial on running in Compatibility Mode.
+For Windows 8 go here - Compatibility Mode - Use in Windows 8

 17 - Check for known issues – Some games have known issues that may have a work around or temp fix provided by the game publisher or gamers themselves.
 Check the game publisher's website or forums.

-19 - Call or e-mail Tech Support – Calling (or e-mailing) support may actually resolve your issue.
-Example, I had an issue with a game giving me a SecuROM error – kept telling me I had Daemon Tools installed when In fact I’d never used or installed Daemon Tool.
-An e-mail to SecuROM (with an analysis file) resolved my issue.
-Also note that some fixes are not always available to the general public and can only be obtained by calling/e-mailing tech support; the above is an example, and something to think about.
+b - Call or e-mail Tech Support – Calling (or e-mailing) support may actually resolve your issue.
+Also note that some fixes are not always available to the general public and can only be obtained by calling/e-mailing tech support.
+Trust me it happens.

-22 - Looking to get Halo 2 running under Windows 7?
-Look here: How to get Halo 2 working under Windows 7
+BTW looking to get Halo 2 running on Windows 7?
+How to get Halo 2 working under Windows 7.
+What about the original Deus Ex – Playing Deus Ex

--d- Power supply - Many of today's GPU's require at least a 450 watt power supply.
+Power supply - Many of today's GPU's require at least a 550 watt power supply.
 Is your power supply adequate for the job?
 Check with the card manufacture.
-Also, If the card requires a power connection (4-pin connector) double check to make sure it's connected!
+Also, if the card requires a power connection (4-pin connector) double check to make sure it's connected!

 Check that hardware!? – Faulty hardware can wreck havoc on a system, especially a faulty or over heating video card.
 Also if your power supply is doing all it can to keep up with your high gaming demands…you might want to look at replacing it.
 Two things you don’t want to skimp on…Monitors – You have to look at them every day, and Power Supplies – Your system is dependent on a stable and steady constant flow of power.